tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/3/LP-03-Ins_ML_Trading.md

   ![actual-results-vs-predicted-results](Images/actual-results-vs-predicted-results.png)

 * The comparative results can then be plotted to show the turnover of the Random Forest model.
 In other words, the following plot shows how many times the model predicted that a particular day would be positive or negative based off of the features or trading signals.
-Viewing the totality of the actual vs. predicted results may be hard to decipher, therefore viewing a small portion such as the last 10 records provides better understanding of how the model performs.

   ![random-forest-model-plot-1](Images/random-forest-model-plot-1.png)

+* Viewing the totality of the actual vs. predicted results can be hard to decipher, therefore viewing a small portion such as the last 10 records provides better understanding of how the model performs.

   ![random-forest-model-plot-2](Images/random-forest-model-plot-2.png)